netresearch/kite/README.rst

 a variable in the current scope that's name is the same.
 To disambiguate you can use the special variables `this` and `parent`.

-*Tasks options (to be documented - for now have a look in the configureVariables methods inside the task and workflow classes) are always bound to the current scope (that of the task)*
+.. topic:: `Task or workflow options <docs/reference.rst>`_ are always bound to the scope of the task

+    This means, that they have to explicitly be set for the task or workflow and can not be read from parent tasks (like jobs or workflows).
+However sub tasks of those tasks can access those options without prefix when they don't have an option with the same name or with `parent` prefix otherwise.

 Global variables
 ----------------